-I have news for you… People's skin is never just one color.
-Unfortunately you can’t just mix one generic skin tone in watercolor and paint the whole of someone's face, and there isn’t just one magic color which suits all situations.
+I have news for you… People’s skin is never just one color.
+Unfortunately, you can’t just mix one generic skin color and paint the whole of someone’s face, and there isn’t just one magic color which suits all situations.
 The tone of someone’s flesh varies enormously, and depicting this realistically in watercolor needs a basic understanding of color mixing and light.
 But surprisingly, mixing watercolor skin tones is not that difficult!

 So how do you mix realistic skin tones in watercolor?
 Begin by finding the local color you want to mix, which is generally some variation of orange.
 With this information and the proper mixing method you can create any kind of flesh hue.
 To paint the shaded parts of skin, look closely to identify the correct tonal values, and use a complementary color to tone down your color mixes.